Spears back home at area at EHS

 Cascia Hall won three games in the regional losers bracket at Kellyville last week.

-"They don't have any headtoppers so we physically match up well with them,'' Feely said.
-"The kids aren't satisified with just being in area.
-We are very committed to continue to play.''
+“They don’t have any headtoppers, so we physically match up well with them,” Feely said.
+“The kids aren’t satisfied with just being in area.
+We are very committed to continue to play.”

 Girls losers bracket games pit Chandler and Prague at 1 and Perry and Metro Christian at 6.